Praagnya/Automated-CL-Generator-for-LinkedIn-Jobs/README.md

 ### Contributing

 Contributions are welcome!
 Please follow the guidelines in CONTRIBUTING.md to submit bug reports, feature requests, or pull requests.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-If you have any questions or feedback, feel free to reach out:
-	•	Email: praagnya@gmail.com / pnarasimha@arizona.edu